Executive Dysfunction, Explained!

 What Is Executive Dysfunction?

-It follows naturally that someone with issues with executive functioning may have problems with analyzing, planning, organizing, scheduling, and completing tasks at all — or on deadline.
+Executive dysfunction is a brain-based impairment that causes problems with analyzing, planning, organizing, scheduling, and completing tasks at all — or on deadline.

 A child without problems with executive function may appear like this: A middle-schooler’s teacher assigns the class a book to read, and writes the due date for the book report on the board.
 A student must be able to determine where to get the book and how long he thinks it will take to finish reading it.
 If the teacher has a specific book-report format, the student will have to keep it in mind as he reads the book and takes notes.
 He needs enough time to write a rough draft, get help from teachers or parents, if needed, and write a final draft by the due date.
 If the student has good executive function skills, the work will get done on time.
 If he has EFD, it won’t.

-Recognize the signs and symptoms of executive function disorder (EFD).
+Recognize the signs and symptoms of executive dysfunction.

 Children and adults with EFD have problems organizing materials and setting schedules.
 They misplace papers, reports, and other school materials.
 They might have similar problems keeping track of their personal items or keeping their bedroom organized.
 No matter how hard they try, they fall short.

-A Tale of Two Children: One Diagnosed With ADHD and EFD, One Diagnosed With EFD and LD
+A Tale of Two Children: One Diagnosed With EFD and ADHD, One Diagnosed With EFD and LD

 Marcus, a fifth-grader, had difficulty staying on task and completing his schoolwork.
 He also had problems keeping his backpack and papers organized and remembering what to bring home from or take to school.
 Psycho-educational testing showed that he was bright, but that he had difficulties with processing speed and working memory.
 These findings, plus other studies, showed evidence of difficulties with executive function.
 The psychologist concluded that Marcus had ADHD, inattentive type, and started him on a stimulant medication.
 He showed significant improvement in all areas.